 By Suraj Chaudhary Deadlines Dear Reader, I am writing this issue with only 25 minutes scheduled for it.
 Before this scheduled time, I wasn’t even sure what I wanted to write about.
 But when I have a scheduled time block in my calendar to do a specific task, and I am committed to get it done within the specified time, it becomes more possible.
 I usually think coming up with a good idea to write about for this newsletter, to write it, create a cover image, would take at least a couple of...

-25 days ago • 1 min read
+about 2 months ago • 1 min read

 By Suraj Chaudhary Greatest findings of all times Dear Reader, This week I wanted to do something a little different.
 Instead of sharing interesting ideas or realizations like I always do, I wanted to share with you some of the sources of those ideas.
 Below are some of the videos and podcast episodes that I’ve found to be incredibly useful and impactful in my own life.
 If you do check any of these out and find them interesting, I’d love to hear your thoughts.
 You can simply respond to this...